jonasbarth/obsidian-university/Sapienza/2nd Semester/Notes/Cloud Computing/Docker Lab/submission.md

 No, it is not possible to bind two containers to the same host port.
 Each host port can only be assigned to a **single** process.

 ## Q2: Why and when, after stopping a container, you could need to remove it?
-You remove containers to free up space on your system.
+You remove containers if you do not want to run it again and do not want to do a post-mortem by looking at logs for example.
+Additionally, you free up space on your system.

 ## Q3: It is possible to remove a running container, without stopping it before the removal?
 No, to be able to remove a container it first needs to be stopped.
 Though you can stop and remove it with a **single** command.